Xilinx/Vitis_Libraries/blas/docs/src/user_guide/L2/L2_benchmark.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Alveo U250 installed and configured as per https://www.xilinx.com/products/boards-and-kits/alveo/u250.html#gettingStarted (when running hardware)
-- Xilinx runtime (XRT) installed
+- XRT installed
-- Xilinx Vitis 2022.2 installed and configured
+- Vitis 2022.2 installed and configured

 1.2 Building
 ----------------

-Taken gemm_4CU as an example to indicate how to build the application and kernel with the command line Makefile flow.
+Take gemm_4CU as an example to indicate how to build the application and kernel with the command line Makefile flow.

-1.2.1 Download code
+1.2.1 Download Code
 ^^^^^^^^^^^^^^^^^^^^^

-These blas benchmarks can be downloaded from [vitis libraries](https://github.com/Xilinx/Vitis_Libraries.git) ``main`` branch.
+These BLAS benchmarks can be downloaded from the [vitis libraries](https://github.com/Xilinx/Vitis_Libraries.git) ``main`` branch.

 .. code-block:: bash